kamilpinas12/Ping-Pong-Score-Counter/README.md

 ## Used Technologies
 - python and tkinter library to show score
-- raspberry pi pico with micro python
+- raspberry pi pico with MicroPython